highbyte/dotnet-6502/tools/vscode-extension/README.md

 A Visual Studio Code extension for debugging 6502 assembly source and machine code programs using the dotnet-6502 emulator.

 > Currently the extension is not available in an extension store.
-The only way to run it is to build and run it from source.
+You can install it locally from a `.vsix` package or run it directly from source.

 > There is also a built-in simpler [machine code monitor](../../doc/MONITOR.md) in the emulator itself that can be activated with F12 (or pressing the Monitor button).
 It has less features than the VS Code extension described here.